 Graphics Processing Unit (GPU)

-Discrete graphics cards—such as an Intel® Arc™ A-series GPU—are large, powerful components that plug into the PCIe x16 slot on your PC’s motherboard.
+Discrete graphics cards—such as an Intel® Arc™ B-series GPUs—are large, powerful components that plug into the PCIe x16 slot on your PC’s motherboard.
 Together with the CPU, the GPU has a direct effect on your in-game FPS and is a must-have for anyone who wants to play demanding, graphics-heavy games.

-Intel® Arc™ A-series GPUs are also capable of performing advanced rendering techniques like ray tracing and XeSS upscaling, the latter of which upscales 1080p resolution to 4K, delivering high-fidelity visuals with smooth performance.
+Intel® Arc™ B-series GPUs are also capable of performing advanced rendering techniques like ray tracing and Intel® XeSS upscaling, the latter of which upscales 1080p resolution to 4K, delivering high-fidelity visuals with smooth performance.

-When comparing GPUs for your build, research benchmark scores online, or look up the recommended system requirements for some upcoming games you’d like to play and go from there.
+When comparing GPUs for your build, research benchmark scores online for some upcoming games you’d like to play and go from there.

 Motherboard